 Synology QuickConnect is an easy way to access your Synology NAS from outside of your local network.
 What this means is that if you’re at work, traveling, or visiting a friend, you’ll be able to always connect to your Synology NAS or the Synology applications.

 It’s important to remember that by default, your Synology NAS is only accessible from inside of your local network.
-That’s where Synology QuickConnect comes in.
+That’s where QuickConnect comes in.
 By following the tutorial below, you’ll be able to utilize Synology QuickConnect to securely connect from outside of your local network.

-It is my suggestion that you check out the Synology QuickConnect White Paper to ensure that you understand how it works.
+Whether you’re accessing your files while on a business trip, or sharing content with clients halfway across the world, QuickConnect makes it a seamless, secure experience.
+While QuickConnect is a great service, it is my suggestion that you check out the Synology QuickConnect White Paper to ensure that you understand how it works.